-Patient records were audited to determine if height, weight and blood pressure have been monitored and recorded following commencement of medication in line with recommendation 1.5.4 in NICE CG72.
+Patient records were audited to determine if height, weight and blood pressure have been monitored and recorded following commencement of medication in line with recommendation 1.8.5 in NICE NG87.
 The recommendation advises that heart rate and blood pressure should be plotted on a centile chart.
 Height and weight measurements should be plotted on a growth chart.

 Aims and objectives